 - Mix in cocoa powder.

-- Gently fold in chopped pecans, and chocolate.
+- Then gently fold in chopped pecans, and chocolate.

 - Set aside while rolling out the dough.